Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 I have broken down the rules in the way that I believe make sense, are easy to understand, are wide-reaching in their application and can be remembered.

-- Adjectives that must be put after the noun.
+- Must go after the noun.

-- Adjectives that must be put before the noun.
+- Must go before the noun.

 For the rest of this section, I’ll refer to these as group 1, group 2, etc.